erthalion/pg_simdjson/README.md

 SELECT '9223372036854775808'::jsonb;
 ```

-will be successfully parsed, while simdjson rejects that (see more in Parser
+will be successfully parsed, while simdjson rejects that (see more in [Parser
-Architechture and Implementation section of [1])
+Architechture and Implementation][1] section)

 Here are results of parsing json with native PostgreSQL implementation and
 simdjson.
 Test was performed in the benchmark environment on a pinned cpu